Why Should You Own The Trade Desk?

 Competitive Advantages

 Now that we talked about the total addressable market and growth drivers for The Trade Desk, let’s explore the company’s competitive advantages.
 We will start with a basic summary of what the company does and how it makes money.
-Then we will jump into four reasons why The Trade Desk is a special company, namely scalability, transparency, an omnichannel presence and high-quality management.
+Then, we will jump into four reasons why The Trade Desk is a special company, namely scalability, transparency, an omnichannel presence and high-quality management.

 Summary